Aspheric Lens Irregularity and Strehl Ratio

 All optical systems have a theoretical performance limit known as the diffraction limit.
 Strehl ratio is a specification used to compare the real performance of an optical system with its diffraction-limited performance.
-For aspheric lenses and other focusing optics, Strehl ratio is defined as the ratio of peak focal spot irradiance of the manufactured optic to the diffraction-limited peak irradiance (Figure 1).1 The industry standard threshold to classify a lens as “diffraction-limited” is a Strehl ratio greater than 0.8.
+For aspheric lenses and other focusing optics, Strehl ratio is defined as the ratio of peak focal spot irradiance of the manufactured optic to the diffraction-limited peak irradiance (Figure 1).1 Different aspheric lens manufacturing techniques impart unique surface errors that affect Strehl ratio differently.
+Understanding these effects is important to correctly specify aspheres, preventing unnecessary and costly overspecification while ensuring that desired specifications are met.
+This becomes increasingly crucial for fast aspheres with small f/#'s, and affects aspheres manufactured through conventional grinding and polishing more than those made through other methods.
+The industry standard threshold to classify a lens as “diffraction-limited” is a Strehl ratio greater than 0.8.

 Figure 1: Irradiance cross section plot of the focal spot from a 25mm diameter f/2 aspheric lens at 588nm.
 The Strehl Ratio of the as-built lens is 0.826, meeting the diffraction-limited criterion

-Strehl ratio can also be related to RMS transmitted wavefront error using the following approximation, where σ is RMS wavefront error in waves.2 This approximation is valid for transmitted wavefront error values <0.1 waves.
+Strehl ratio can also be related to RMS transmitted wavefront error using the following approximation, where σ is RMS wavefront error in waves.2 This approximation is valid for transmitted wavefront error values <0.2 waves.3

 Impact of Surface Irregularity on Strehl Ratio